Jeli04/TicTacToeNeuralNetwork/README.md

 ## The Neural Network
 I used PyTorch to create a three-layer model consisting of three linear layers and three tanh activation layers.
 The optimizer I chose was SGD and the loss function was MSE.
 Upon multiple tests during training, I was able to choose a learning rate of 0.001 to be the best.
 The model is trained on 10000 episodes with evaluations done every 100 episodes.

+## The Policies
+For this project, I decided to go with two policies.
+The first policy is a RandomPolicy which randomly chooses a possible action.
+The second is a NeuralNetworkPolicy which utilizes the Neural Network.
+During training I tested a NeuralNetwork aginst a Random and a Neural Network against a Neural Network.

 ## How it works
 The concept of Monte Carlo Estimations can be used to value different moves in a TicTacToe game.
 Throughout one game there can be at most 9 different states.
 Each state in a game can have different values for each of the two players.
 By giving a value to each state we can train our Neural Net to learn which action can lead to the best state.